• Skip to main content

 post

-After months of intensive research and success at district and county-level competitions, champions were recognized in Sacramento on Sunday, May 4th at California State University Sacramento, concluding the 2025 National History Day—California state competition.
-More than 1,500 students participated, coming from 248 schools across 25 counties.
-Sixty-seven students will represent California at the National History Day competition taking place in College Park, Maryland June 8-12, 2025.
+After months of intensive research and success at district and county-level competitions, champions were recognized in Sacramento on Sunday, May 3rd at California State University Sacramento, concluding the 2026 National History Day—California state competition.
+More than 1,600 students participated, coming from 276 schools across 27 counties.
+Seventy-one students will represent California at the National History Day competition taking place in College Park, Maryland June 13-18, 2026.

 Contest Photos